FREQUENTLY ASKED QUESTIONS

 No!
 There are several ways you can volunteer at TLC.
 You can serve on the Board of Directors, work with children one on one, assist in the office or volunteer for an event.
 To become a volunteer, click here.

-A CASA volunteer acts as a guardian ad litem, for an abused or neglected child and always advocates for a child’s best interest.
-CASA volunteers are not attorneys.
+A CASA volunteer acts as a guardian ad litem, for an abused or neglected child and is required by law to advocate for a child’s best interest.
+While an attorney may volunteer to serve as a CASA volunteer, CASA volunteers do not function as attorneys in juvenile court cases.

 Yes!
-TLC provides two opportunities to learn more about Title 10A – The Oklahoma Children’s Code.
-A six hour course is offered in the Spring and the Fall at the University of Tulsa – College of Law, which provides an in depth overview of deprived cases from adjudication to adoption or reunification.
+Each year TLC provides two opportunities to learn more about Title 10A – the Oklahoma Children’s Code.
+A six-hour course is offered in the Spring and again in the Fall at the University of Tulsa – College of Law.
+This training, which is continually updated, provides an in depth overview of deprived cases involving abuse or neglect from adjudication to reunification or adoption.

 No, all of the lawyers trained by TLC donate their time to represent children on a pro bono basis (for free).

 - Court appearances are somewhat informal.
-The judge, the parents’ attorneys, DHS, the Assistant District Attorney and the child’s counsel discuss the case, check on the status of children and monitor the parent’s compliance with the court ordered treatment plans.
-Because of the heavy caseloads in Tulsa County, many TLC attorneys can count on spending at least an hour waiting for their case to be called on the docket.
+The judge, the parents’ attorneys, DHS, the Assistant District Attorney, and the child’s counsel discuss the case, check on the status of children, and monitor the parents’ compliance with the court ordered treatment plans.
+Because of the heavy caseloads and correspondingly large court dockets in Tulsa County, many TLC attorneys report spending at least an hour simply waiting for their case to be called.

 - Jury and non-jury trials (which take place in some cases) rarely last for more than two days, but complex cases may take as long as a week.

-- The Court may order staffings or mediation to resolve conflicts or improve parental engagement.
-There, TLC attorneys are encouraged to attend Mediations and Court ordered staffings.
-If a TLC volunteer is unable to attend a court hearing or court ordered mediation or staffing, TLC staff can cover.
+- The Court may order case staffings or mediations to resolve conflicts or improve parental engagement.
+TLC attorneys are required to attend mediations and Court ordered staffings.
+If a TLC volunteer attorney is unable to attend a Court hearing or Court ordered mediation or staffing, TLC staff or another volunteer attorney can help with coverage.

 - Be a member in good standing with the Oklahoma Bar Association.